 London is inseparable from the sea.
-It’s inseparable from its rivers.
-Many of those now lie hidden beneath our city’s streets, but they are still there, flowing down to the mighty Thames and onwards to the sea.
+It’s inseparable from its ports and its rivers.
+Many of the latter now lie hidden beneath our city’s streets, but they are still there, flowing down to the mighty Thames.

 Look up at Sloane Square station on the London Underground and you’ll see a large metal pipe.
 It carries the river Westbourne over the trains.
 Head east and you’ll see the streets curve around Kings Cross station – they follow the outline of a lost river below.
 Further eastwards still, you’ll find yourself on Clerkenwell Road.
 Listen carefully in the early hours of the morning or late at night, and you may just hear the faint whisper of water passing beneath you – this is the river Fleet, second largest of London’s rivers, on its own passage down to the Thames and onwards to the sea.